Mithuna333/Cyclistic-Case-Study/README.md

 Because the financial analysts of Cyclistic have concluded that members are more profitable than casual riders, the director of marketing believes maximizing the number of annual members is the way for the company to succeed.

-The following data analysis phases were used:
+The following data analysis phases were followed:
 * Ask
 * Prepare
 * Process